ironprojects-webmadpt1019/bike-control/README.md

 ### Layout

-Te layout was designed with mobile in mind, managing to make it as responsive as possible without media-queries.
+The layout was designed with mobile in mind, managing to make it as responsive as possible without media-queries.

 That being said, the design has much more range to be improved!

 ### APIs

-We had to develop a couple of APIs to give the posibility to render the bike and report data on the front.
-Also it can help to do more single-page animations in the future!
+We had to develop a couple of APIs to give the possibility to render the bike and report data on the front.
+Also, it can help to do more single-page animations in the future!

-## TO DO (More work in the future 💪🏻)
+## TODO (More work in the future 💪🏻)

 * Add mail confirmation services on register and password update feature.
-Also it would be nice to implement two password input to check if its correctly written.
+Also, it would be nice to implement two password input to check if it is correctly written.
-* The design can improve, making it more usefull on desktop.
+* The design can improve, making it more useful on desktop.
-* Talking of layout, the need of a light theme on daylight would be helpfull!
+* Talking of layout, the need for a light theme on daylight would be helpful!
-* To improve the UI more task can be rendered on a single page, eliminating the need of change the route on the app
+* To improve the UI more task can be rendered on a single page, eliminating the need of changing the route on the app

 All of the ideas are welcome!